jhalbrecht/HomeAmationNetDuino/README.md

 </SummaryTemperatureData>
 ```

+The HomeAmation data logger
+[Windows phone application] (http://www.windowsphone.com/en-us/store/app/homeamation/75993ff4-5c61-4427-a5ec-67f694a9561b/ "App") is available in the store.

-Windows 8 and Windows phone clients published to store(s) RSN.
+Windows 8 client published to store RSN.